-The development of the 2040 MTP/SCS involved implementation of one of the most comprehensive and coordinated public participation plans ever undertaken by AMBAG, exceeding legislative requirements.
+The development of the 2045 MTP/SCS involved implementation of one of the most comprehensive and coordinated public participation plans ever undertaken by AMBAG, exceeding legislative requirements.

 AMBAG engaged a wide range of stakeholder groups, elected officials, special interest groups and the general public through a series of meetings and workshops.
-An interactive website expanded AMBAG's ability to engage and involve stakeholders and the public in shaping the 2040 MTP/SCS.
-The input received through this process was critical in defining a preferred land use and transportation strategy and meeting/exceeding the 2040 MTP/SCS goals and policies.
-Chapter 6 details the public outreach process to involve and engage stakeholders and the public throughout the 2040 MTP/SCS planning process.
+An interactive website expanded AMBAG's ability to engage and involve stakeholders and the public in shaping the 2045 MTP/SCS.
+During COVID-19, AMBAG held a number of workshops and meetings virtually to gather input on the development of the 2045 MTP/SCS.
+Virtual engagement has been successful over the development of the Plan and will continue, along with in person engagment, post pandemic.
+The input received through this process was critical in defining a preferred land use and transportation strategy and meeting/exceeding the 2045 MTP/SCS goals and policies.
+Chapter 6 details the public outreach process to involve and engage stakeholders and the public throughout the 2045 MTP/SCS planning process.